VERIFY BEFORE RELYING

 People who retake the Florida real estate exam pass at a lower rate than first-time takers.
 Recent DBPR reports show retakers trailing first-time takers by roughly 15 to 20 percentage points.

-These are people who have already seen the exam.
-They know what it looks like.
-They have received a score report telling them exactly which topics they failed.
+These are people who have already sat for the exam.
+They know the timing, wording, and pressure.
+If they act within DBPR's review window, they can also request a review of the questions they answered incorrectly.
 They have had extra time to study.
 And they still pass at a lower rate than someone sitting for the first time.

 The reason: most of them studied the same way again.
 Same textbook.
 Same school practice exam.
 More hours, same method.
 Same preparation produces the same result.